vmware/vic/doc/user_doc/vic_installation/vic_installation_prereqs.md

 You must use an account with the vSphere Administrator role when you install vSphere Integrated Containers.

 ## Network Requirements
-* Virtual container hosts require DHCP on the external network.
 * Use a trusted network for the deployment and use of vSphere Integrated Containers.
 * Use a trused network for connections between Docker clients and the virtual container hosts.
-* Use a Gigabit connection between the machine on which you run the command line installer and the vCenter Server or ESXi hosts on which you are installing vSphere Integrated Containers.
-* Use a Gigabit connection between vCenter Server and the ESXi hosts, and between the ESXi hosts and the virtual container hosts.
 * Each virtual container host requires the following network configuration:
  * One IP address, that can be either static or set by using DHCP.
  * One VLAN, if you use VLAN for network isolation.